 Our litigation engagements include representing:

-Our group includes attorneys with extensive experience in government, including as commissioner of the IRS, U.S. Tax Court judge, assistant secretary for tax policy at the Treasury Department, chief counsel and national chief of appeals for the IRS, and deputy assistant attorney general at the Department of Justice.
-In addition, Skadden’s attorneys have served as senior staff members to the U.S. Joint Committee on Taxation and the House Committee on Ways and Means.
+Our group includes attorneys with prior experience in senior government positions, including as IRS commissioner, U.S. Tax Court judge, assistant secretary for tax policy at the Treasury Department, IRS chief counsel and national chief of appeals, and deputy assistant attorney general in the Tax Division of the Department of Justice.
+In addition, Skadden’s attorneys have legislative counsel experience with the Joint Committee on Taxation.

 Skadden was named among Law360’s Tax Groups of 2016, and ranked in the top-tier for tax law in U.S. News — Best Lawyers “Best Law Firms” 2017.
 Our tax controversy practice and its leaders are repeatedly recognized in the top bands of Chambers USA, Tax Directors Handbook and Legal 500.
 Several of our attorneys also are repeatedly selected as Tax Controversy Leaders by the International Tax Review’s Leaders Guide.